gavinroderick/gavinroderick/README.md

 ---
 ### about me
 - 📚 I'm currently learning: Portuguese 🇧🇷
-- 👨‍💻 I'm working on: nothing in particular
+- 👨‍💻 I'm working on: Open Banking Services
 - 💬 Talk to me about:
   - Vertical Farming 🌱
   - Pigeons & Collared Doves 🐦
   - [Fat Bear Week](https://explore.org/fat-bear-week)
+  - Contributing to OS docs pages that are out of date!